Take charge of the chaos.

 Life feels chaotic.
 And it’s hard for you to put your finger on why.

-Somehow, the calm that you crave is always out of your reach, no matter what you do.
-Deep down, you might feel different from other people and unable to relate and be part of the crowd.
-You likely crave closeness and love, but keep finding yourself in relationships with major ups and downs, never quite getting that feeling of closeness that you want.
+Somehow, calm is always out of your reach, no matter what you do.
+Deep down, you might feel different from other people and unable to relate.
+You likely crave closeness and love, but keep finding yourself in relationships with ups and downs, never quite getting the closeness and stability that you want.

-You may have noticed that you experience emotions more intensely than other people do, and that you struggle to cope with them effectively, even though you might be extremely competent in other areas of your life.
+You may have noticed that you experience emotions more intensely than other people, and that you struggle to cope with them effectively, even though you might be extremely competent in other areas of your life.
 You’re a good person, but sometimes you might feel guilty about how you behave towards the people you love — because, let’s face it — the big shifts you experience in how you think and feel can lead you to act in ways that don’t reflect the caring person that you feel you are deep inside.
-Sometimes, you might find yourself bingeing on food, alcohol, shopping, sex, or social media just to zone out a bit and get some relief from the intense feelings you feel.
+Sometimes, you might find yourself bingeing on food, alcohol, shopping, sex, or social media just to get some relief from the intense feelings you feel.

 It’s possible that a lot of the time, life feels unfair.
 It’s as if life is happening to you rather than you being the one who’s in the driver’s seat.
 You’ve likely tried everything you can think of to fix your problems, but nothing ever seems to work.
-You might have been in and out of therapy and accrued tons of diagnoses — all without ever feeling like you’re getting the help you really need.
-After all this, you might doubt that therapy or any other person can really help you.
+You might have been in and out of therapy and accrued diagnosis after diagnosis — all without ever feeling like you’re getting the help you really need.
+After all this, you might doubt that therapy or any person can really help you.

 Sometimes it just feels hopeless.

-Does any of this resonate with you?
-You deserve to live life on your own terms and to not feel like your powerful emotions are calling the shots — especially in your closest relationships.
+If any of this resonates with you, you deserve to live life on your own terms and to not feel like your powerful emotions are calling the shots — especially in your closest relationships.

 There’s a specialized, targeted therapy can help, even when it seems like nothing else has been able to work for you.